alkat19/ED_Pred/README.md

 ## License

-This project is for research and educational purposes.
 Please refer to the publication for data availability information.